GOP politicians are lying to pretend Biden doesn’t share their view on Israel

-The young administration of President Joe Biden has already prompted premature comparisons to the transformative Democratic presidency of FDR.
+The young administration of President Joe Biden has already prompted premature comparisons to the transformative triple term of FDR.
 When it comes to the current Middle East crisis, however, Biden’s actions have been more reminiscent of other presidents—Trump, George W. Bush, take your pick.

-But just try telling that to any Republican politician.
+But just try telling that to any conservative politician.

-The most popular and effective GOP attack against Biden has long been that he is a puppet of the Radical Socialist Left.
+The most popular and effective GOP attack against Biden has long been that he is a puppet of the radical socialist left.
 To hear Fox News or Ted Cruz tell it, Biden is in utter lockstep with Green New Deal architect and Medicare for All proponent Alexandria Ocasio-Cortez—despite their many public disagreements.
-However, as Israel’s current tactics at fighting Hamas in Gaza have generated an unprecedentedly visible backlash among progressive reps like AOC and Rashida Tlaib, not to mention in the pundit class, the contrast with Joe Biden couldn’t be more stark.
+However, as Israel’s current tactics at fighting Hamas in Gaza have generated an unprecedentedly visible backlash among progressive reps such as AOC and Rashida Tlaib, not to mention in the pundit class, the contrast with Joe Biden couldn’t be more stark.

-As the crisis in Gaza, which has resulted in heavy casualties for Palestinian civilians, drags on into its second week, Biden has remained steadfast in his exclusive support of Israel.
-He hasn’t even bothered with any “It’s complicated!”-style equivocating, instead opting for repeated statements that emphasize Israel’s “right to defend itself,” without ever weighting in on whether Palestinians have the same right.
-In fact, just this week, the Biden administration sold $753 million more worth of weapons to Israel, on top of the billions in the U.S. budget for 2021 already allocated toward supporting Israel.
+As the crisis in Gaza drags on, Biden has remained steadfast in his exclusive support of Israel, despite the brutal imbalance in Palestinian civilian casualties.
+He hasn’t even bothered with any “It’s complicated!”-style equivocating, instead opting for repeated statements that emphasize Israel’s “right to defend itself,” without weighing in on whether Palestinians have the same right.
+In fact, just this week, the Biden administration sold $735 million worth of weapons to Israel, on top of the billions in the U.S. budget for 2021 already allocated in that direction.

-Amidst a crisis that truly seems to have shifted the domestic perception of the U.S.’s support of Israel, Biden’s unwavering commitment to Israel has not only disappointed but disenchanted many progressives, including the author of this post.
-But if Biden’s response is a calculated sop to conservatives, who remain equally consistent about Israel’s inherent infallibility, conservatives refuse to acknowledge it as such.
+Amid a crisis that truly seems to have shifted the domestic perception of the U.S.’s support for Israel, Biden’s unwavering commitment has not only disappointed but disenchanted many progressives, including the author of this post.
+But if Biden’s response is possibly a calculated sop to conservatives, who remain equally consistent about Israel’s inherent infallibility, conservatives refuse to acknowledge it as such.

-The GOP refusing to acknowledge this reality shouldn’t be much of a surprise, though.
-Of course, they don’t.
-It’s their literal mandate to avoid the appearance of being remotely satisfied or in agreement with anything Joe Biden does.
+The GOP disregarding this reality shouldn’t be much of a surprise, though.
+It’s their literal mandate to avoid appearing remotely satisfied or in agreement with anything Joe Biden does or says.

-Senate Minority Leader Mitch McConnell, the patron saint of bipartisanship, recently admitted “One-hundred percent of our focus is on stopping this new administration,” echoing a similar statement he made at the beginning of Barack Obama’s presidency.
-This week, the Republicans unequivocally proved their commitment to opposing Biden, even when they’re in agreement with him.
+Senate Minority Leader Mitch McConnell, the patron saint of bipartisanship, recently admitted “100 percent of our focus is on stopping this new administration,” echoing a similar statement he made at the beginning of Barack Obama’s presidency.
+This week, the Republicans unequivocally proved his point by opposing Biden even when they were in sync with him.
 If it takes a little lying in order to get the point across, so be it.

 On Wednesday, May 19, the GOP leaders held a press conference, a transcript of which can be found here.
 Below is just a sampling of what Republican senators had to say about how Joe Biden is handling the “conflict” in Israel: